DuncanWalter/spider-web/README.md

 - Demo app

-- Make a slice of actions that propagates with state updates (propagates lists of actions)

 - laws of dispatch
   - when multiple actions are dispatched at once, all actions are run before propagating
   - propagation occurs after every dispatch of actions